 The large infrastructure program that the Trump Administration had promised has been delayed by the prolonged fight over the repeal of the Affordable Care Act and the tax reform legislation.
 Last winter, the Trump Administration published a short outline of its proposed program: a $1 Trillion Public Private Partnership (3P) package that included about $200 Billion in federal funding, primarily tax incentives.
 There was substantial pushback from Senators and Governors from both parties that this type of program was more modest than they expected and would result in higher tolls and fees to repay the private investors who would provide 80% of the capital.

 NAESCO has been promoting ESPC as the most successful form of 3P program in the country, with more than $50 Billion of projects and more than $35 Billion of capital improvements.
 We also emphasize that the private investment in ESPC projects is paid from savings, not from new tolls and fees.
 We are encouraged by the administration’s apparent embrace of performance contracting and believe that performance contracting will be included in the Trump infrastructure program, hopefully next year.

 HUD Programs and Procedures

-- NAESCO and a number of ESCOs had established bi-monthly conference calls, hosted by HUD, to discuss several chronic problem areas in the HUD PHA ESPC program, including the difficulties of implementing ESPC projects with the Rental Assistance Demonstration (RAD) program that is changing the federal funding of PHAs, the lack of knowledge of local HUD staff and PHA managers about the HUD Rate Reduction Incentive program, and the HUD initiative to stimulate EE projects in federally assisted multifamily housing.
-HUD has postponed the first two calls in 2017, pending the installation of the new HUD senior management team led by Secretary Carson.
+NAESCO and a number of ESCOs have had occasional conference calls, hosted by HUD, to discuss several chronic problem areas in the HUD PHA ESPC program, including the difficulties of implementing ESPC projects with the Rental Assistance Demonstration (RAD) program that is changing the federal funding of PHAs, the lack of knowledge of local HUD staff and PHA managers about the HUD Rate Reduction Incentive program, and the HUD initiative to stimulate EE projects in federally assisted multifamily housing.